-The interest rate has been falling for centuries.
-A process of natural selection that leads to increasing societal patience is key to explaining this decline.
-Three observations support this mechanism: patience varies across individuals, is inter-generationally persistent, and is positively related to fertility.
+The interest rate has been steadily falling for centuries.
+A process of selection that leads to increasing societal patience is key to explaining this decline.
+Three observations point to the potential role of this mechanism: patience varies across individuals, patience is inter-generationally persistent, and patience is positively related to fertility.
 A calibrated dynamic, heterogenous-agent model of fertility permits us to isolate the quantitative contribution of this mechanism.
-Selection can explain most of the decline in the interest rate, a fact that is robust to a number of model extensions.
+Selection can explain most of the decline in the interest rate over seven centuries, a fact that is robust to a number of model extensions.
 Quantitative implications are consistent with other facts, such as the steady increase in the investment rate since 1300.